-4. Don’t Pick One That Might Get Confused With Commands
+4. Don’t Pick a Clever One That Might Get Confused With Commands

 Consider the commands you’ll be giving your dog frequently.
 Does its name sound too similar?
 Unless you want a lot of headaches later, pick a different name.
 Bo could be mistaken for ‘No.’ And Ray could be mistaken for ‘Stay.’ says Ellis.“Those are behaviors that I ask for a lot in the dogs I train, and I don’t want them to think I’m yelling ‘No’ at them when I just want them to come over and pay attention to me.”

 5. Choose A Name That’s Unlike Your Other Pets

 “Make sure that your pet names are dissimilar if you have more than one dog,” says Ellis.
 “They shouldn’t be so close to one another that the dogs can be totally confused.”
 In other words, Bert and Bluebell are totally fine, but Spot and Scott are not.

 Should you get a dog, you will give it nickname.
 Ziggy quickly morphs into Ziggymans, Zig, Zigster, Mr. Zig, and 1,000 more permutations.
 So, if you choose a name — especially a longer one — try to come up with a ton of nicknames to see if there are nicknames that are easy to say, sound like their full names, and are cute.
 Otherwise, per Ellis, you’ll risk confusing your dog.